 Ironies, of course, abound.
 A later bluesman like Robert Cray sounds more like he was inspired by Eric Clapton’s blues covers than by the originals.

 Post -blacklist, Seeger continued to popularize, albeit to a smaller audience.

 He first recorded for Folkways, as one might guess, a folk oriented label.
-He recorded traditional folk tunes; he recorded children’s songs; he recorded union tunes; he recorded world music (we owe Seeger for “Guatanamera”; “Kumbaya” had been recorded earlier by others, but Seeger certainly spread the news); he recorded song by contemporaries like Guthrie and Leadbelly; he even recorded some songs he had “written.”
+He recorded traditional folk tunes; he recorded children’s songs; he recorded union tunes; he recorded world music (we owe Seeger for “Guatanamera”; “Kumbaya” had been recorded earlier by others, but Seeger certainly spread the news); he recorded songs by contemporaries like Guthrie and Leadbelly; he even recorded some songs he had “written.”

 Though he was no longer charting, for those who were listening, and there were thousands, Seeger was still doing the work he began with Lomax, documenting an “America Songbook” at least as important as the one normally credited to Tin Pan Alley.

 The records were often poorly recorded.
 Tantalizing titles, which co-billed bluesmen like Memphis Slim, Willie Dixon and Sonny Terry, are attached to records where those bluesmen were barely audible.

 Yet, without these records, much of our heritage would have disappeared.